 Commissioner Duncan commented to CNCN that the "Council of North County Neighborhoods is a novel organization – one which is new, “coming afresh”, and one which is welcomed as a breath of fresh air."

-CNCN supports the Greenlight Pinellas community conversations about transportation in Pinellas County.
-Here you can: Get Informed, Join the Conversation and Get Involved! - We currently are involved in the Civic Committee meetings and you are invited to attend.
+CNCN supports the Greenlight Pinellas community conversations about enhancing public transportation in Pinellas County.
+Here you can: Get Informed, Join the Conversation and Get Involved!

 Council of North County Neighborhoods, Inc.